 Goldenrod Flower Meaning & Symbolism

-In addition to being a common sight in meadows and medians, Goldenrod flowers are rich with symbolism and meaning.
+Goldenrod is a common sight in meadows and medians, but it is also rich with symbolism and carries several meanings in the language of flowers.

-As indicated by the name, Goldenrod flowers all share a common yellow to gold color.
-Only the white Goldenrod has a different color and it still features yellow on the blooms.
-In general, yellow flowers indicate hope, joy, peacefulness, and warmth.
+Yellow flowers generally indicate hope, joy, peacefulness, and warmth.
 The richer gold colors of many Goldenrod flower varieties can also add grace, dignity, and royalty to the meaning.

 Often blooming as one of the last colorful flowers of autumn, Goldenrod has long since been invoked as a symbol of hope or joy in poetry and art alike.
 It’s also valued as a symbol of everything from wide-open spaces to the hope of wealth in various cultures.
 On a practical level, it has provided several important cultural contributions as well.